Zpacks Altaplex Review

 Below are my shelter requirements.

-- Ease of Set-Up – I usually hike up until dusk, and I want to set up quickly in the dark.
-Setting up quickly in bad weather is also essential.
+• Ease of Set-Up – I usually hike until dusk, and I want to set up quickly when I stop just before dark.
+Setting up quickly in bad weather is also important.

-- Reduced Condensation – Condensation is irritating and can be dangerous in cold weather if it gets your Down gear (Sleeping Bag, Jacket) wet.
-I work to minimize condensation as much as possible.
+• Reduced Condensation – Condensation is irritating and can be dangerous in cold weather if it gets your Down gear (Sleeping Bag, Jacket) wet.
+Therefore, I work to minimize condensation as much as possible.

 Tent Stakes